harryrichman/markdown-cv/index.md

 ### Co-organizer

 `2024`
-JMM Special Session on Ricci Curvatues on Graphs and Applications
+JMM Special Session on Ricci Curvatures on Graphs and Applications

 `2018-2019`
 University of Michigan Student Combinatorics Seminar